artb433/alx-low_level_programming/0x17-doubly_linked_lists/README.md

-## Solution to tasks on doubly linked list
+This directory holds the solutions to the tasks of the 18th low level programming on C